 As was the case for the key projects addressed in the previous chapter, the following pages provide conceptual drawings prepared by Sheridan Woods for the improvement of each of the four identified locations with high level principles for each also provided in tabular form.

 Fig. 7-1: Connecting Spaces

-such improvement projects in Donabate will be subject to the relevant planning and environmental assessment procedures and that such proposals will be progressed in consultation with relevant local stakeholders in the town.
+procedures and that such proposals will be progressed in consultation with relevant local stakeholders in the town.